 In 2016 Matthew Hicks Racing decided to race the entire season and go for the championship in the tough Lucas Oil Modified Series.
 The team concentrated on only his asphalt modified and parked his dirt dwarf car.
 This decision paid off.
 Matthew won the Lucas Oil Modified Championship in the closest points chase in series history.
 There were eight winners in the ten race season.
 Matthew finished with one win, nine races of 6th or better and his worst finish of 10th when the radiator cap failed on lap 59 of a 75 lap race at Vegas, lost all the water in the engine and radiator but with his Lucas Oil Products in the engine it stayed together to finish the race.

 In 2017, Matthew wanted a new challenge.
 The team purchased a 2009 KraftKar IMCA Dirt Modified.
 The car was stripped to the frame and completely rebuilt.
 A new motor and transmission was added.
 Matthew was fast right from the start.
 He won two main events, nine heat races, had 15 top 3 finishes in his 17 races and finished the season as the 2017 Barona Speedway IMCA Dirt Modified champion.
 IMCA rules state the driver with the best average finish starts no better than 10th in most main events.
 This put Matthew towards the rear of the field almost every race night to start the main events.
 Matthew also raced one asphalt modified race for a friend's team at Madera Speedway in the highly competitive North State Modified Series.
 He set fast time and won the 60 lap race by taking the lead with one lap to go.

-In 2018, Matthew and his team decided to just race a few races for fun.
-He won one race, finished top three 9 times out of only 12 races.
+In 2018, Matthew and his team decided to race at multiple tracks to get more experience in his dirt modified.
+In only 12 races he won one race, finished in the top three 9 times